InfoSeeking/Socrates/README.md

 This document primarily consists of development ideas.
 To get more information on SOCRATES please visit our [documentation](http://peopleanalytics.org/socrates/docs/)

+##Future Goals
-#Future Goals
+###Big Goals
-- Integration of Flask into Apache OR use PHP for API calls
-- Uploading of custom data
-- User system for storing/sharing working_sets
+- User system for storing/sharing working\_sets
+- Long-term data collection campaigns to get around API limits
 - Maintenance of multiple working\_sets and ability to use multiple working\_sets in visualization
-- Long-term data collection to get around API limits
-- More documentation on creating analysis and visualization modules
+- Extensive documentation, auto-generated from comments and tutorials on creating collection, analysis, and visualization modules

-#Example Use Cases:
-- Seeing sentiment vs. number of followers of tweets
-- Seeing the sentiment vs. word_count of the comments in Reddit (there actually is probably somewhat of a correlation)
+###Small Goals
+- Using PHP for API calls
+- Better error management and error logging
+- Detecting when online on front-end
+- Better data downloading
+- Uploading custom data
+- Code cleaning

 #Ideas
 - Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
 When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
 Then the user can choose which fields to analyze etc.